hakanayaz/PIRQ_Draft/Module 1/More_Examples/2_Newton_Raphson/C_C++/README.md

 }
 ```

-As a next step, we will create LLVM IR with `clang` and put it into the directory becaue it is too long to represent here.
+As a next step, we will create front-emd LLVM IR with `clang` and put it into the directory becaue it is too long to represent here.

 ## IR Result